 A Sen Energy Line, Sen Channel, Meridian or Pathway is a conduct (i.e. canal or pathway) of so-called Vital Life Energy, the latter also known as Lom Pran, Prana, Chi, or Qi, among other labels.

 Thai Traditional Medicine theory claims that there are 72,000 Sen Energy Lines in the human body, which transport and distribute Lom Pran, being an essential “substance” for Life itself, and for the continuation of Life’s processes.

-Most fortunately, a Thai Massage therapist only needs to learn ten of those, the so-said primary Sen Energy lines, which are called the Sib Sen. To be clear, Sib is the Thai word for Ten and Sen the Thai word for Meridian, Channel, Pathway or Conduct.
+Most fortunately, a Thai Massage therapist only needs to learn ten of those Energy Lines, the so-said primary Sen Energy Lines, which are called the Sib Sen or Sen Prathan Sib.
+To be clear, Sib is the Thai word for “ten” and Sen the Thai word for “meridian,” “channel,” “pathway,” or “conduct,” and Prathan means “primary.”

 But where does the number 72,000 originate from?
 Well, we find this number mentioned in a variety of ancient Asian texts and scriptures and it seems to have an Indian Buddhist or even pre-Buddhist background.

 Scriptures and the Number 72,000

 For instance, the Brihadaranyaka Upanishad (composed around 700 BCE), the Hatha Yoga Pradipika (15th century CE) and Goraksha Samhita (11th century CE) mention 72,000 Nadis (Yogic Prana channels), where each Nadi branches off into another 72,000 Nadis.

 In the Bhagavata Purana (ancient Indian scriptures dating probably from around 3,000 BCE) we recurrently find the number 72,000.
 An example from the scripture: “This Dvipa (continent) is divided into nine Varsas or countries, each one extending 72,000 miles …”